 "We were both confined to the manor after the kidnapping, Luke's just had more on his plate, with his memory loss and all.
-I could focus more on my studies, and lessons on etiquette," she shuddered at the memories of those stupid lessons, they basically just taught her not to show guests like these her true colors, "While Luke had to spend more time on things like remembering how to walk and speak our language.
+I could focus more on my studies, and lessons on etiquette," she shuddered at the memories of those horrible lessons, they basically just taught her not to show guests like these her true colors, "While Luke had to spend more time on things like remembering how to walk and speak our language.
 Honestly, if you met me outside the manor, I would probably come off as a bit sheltered, too."

 Natalia clapped her hands together, getting everyone's attention before turning to Luke, "Oh, that's right!
-I forgot to ask, did you hear what happened to Van?"
+I almost forgot to ask, did you hear about what happened to Van?"

 "What?"
 Luke asked, "What about Master Van?!"